Post-Op Nursing Assessment

 Optimize recovery through this efficient post-operative nursing assessment for comprehensive patient care and better health outcomes.

-Fact Checked by Ericka Pingol.
+Fact Checked by Nate Lacson.

 Use Template

-What is a Post Op Nursing Assessment?
+What is a Post-Op Nursing Assessment?

 How does it work?

-Step One: Gather your resources
+Step 1: Gather your resource

 Post-nursing assessments are a valuable resource and essential to keep on hand.
-Make sure that you have a copy of the free printable PDF when the need arises by either clicking the “Download Template” or “Use Template” button or by searching “Post Op Nursing Assessment” on Carepatron’s template library’s search bar on the website or app.
+Make sure that you have a copy of the free printable PDF when the need arises by either clicking the “Download Template” or “Use Template” button or by searching “Post-Op Nursing Assessment” on Carepatron's template library's search bar on the website or app.

-Step Two: Collate essential information
+Step 2: Collate essential information

-Once the patient has been operated on, utilizing the Post Op Nursing Assessment template to ensure all goals of care are met is seamless and easily accessible to relevant parties via Carepatron's centralized workspace.
+Once the patient has been operated on, utilizing the Post-Op Nursing Assessment template to ensure all goals of care are met is seamless and easily accessible to relevant parties via Carepatron's centralized workspace.

 When would you use this template?